Vikatgad

 Vikatgad / Peb Fort is a fort located 19 km from Karjat, in Raigad district, of Maharashtra.
 This fort is in continuation with the Malang gad, Tauli Hill and Chanderi fort of the Matheran Hill Range.
 Vikatgad is a favourite destination for one-day trekkers.
 The trek path to Vikatgad is along deep ravines and cliffs.
 Its closeness to Matheran and Neral attracts many trekkers on weekends.
 The forest department and local villagers are doing plantation and some restoration works on the fort.
+The altitude of Vikatgad, also known as Peb fort is 640 meters (2100 Feet) above sea level.

 History

 Very less history about this fort is available.
-It was named after the goddess Pebi Devi, has store rooms for storing food grains and ammunition, and was visited by Captain Dickinson in 1818.
+It has store rooms for storing food grains and ammunition, and was visited by Captain Dickinson in 1818.